jonathanbgn/jonathanbgn.github.io/about.md

 As someone with an understanding of both tech and business sides, I am particularly interested in concrete business applications for AI.
 On this blog, you can find some of my thoughts and projects in this space.
 I hope you will enjoy your visit!

-**I'm currently open to opportunities in machine learning or natural language processing.**

 You can reach me by [email](mailto:{{site.email}}) or on my [LinkedIn](https://www.linkedin.com/in/jonathan-boigne/).